DIY home improvement is a very satisfying activity. Once a project is done, it makes your life better every day.

 - If there are any bumps or holes in the floor, you need to get them as smooth as you can.
 I can't stress enough the importance of this step.

 - Any nail heads sticking up will work their way through the vinyl, so either pull them out or make sure they're pounded in really well.

-- You can use a product like if you have holes to fill.
+- You can use a product like Fixall if you have holes or gaps to fill.
 It works on wood, concrete, or just about any surface.
 You just make a thick paste with it and smooth it into the hole.
-I had one fairly large hole I patched with it, and it was dry enough to tile over in 24 hours (I actually was not able to contain myself for that long, and I tiled around it till it was dry enough).
-Fixall
+I had one fairly large hole I patched with it, and it was dry enough to tile over in 24 hours (I actually was not able to contain myself for that long, and I tiled around it until it was dry enough).

 How to Lay Your Tiles

 - The next thing you have to do is figure out how you're going to want to lay out the tiles.
 I started from the doorway, thinking I didn't want to have cut tiles in that very visible spot.
 You need to mark a nice straight line toward the center of the floor to use as a guide.

 - Don't try to use the edge of a wall or cabinet; they may not be perfectly straight or square.
 If you have a chalk snap line, that is ideal, if not you need something long with a straight edge so you can mark a straight line to build off of.
 I measured three feet out from the existing living room floor on each side of the doorway, and that's where I snapped my chalk line.

 - Lay your first line of tiles carefully right along that straight line; then you can build off of those tiles aligning each one carefully.
 If you make a mistake with sticking a tile down, you can reposition it by peeling it up if you do it immediately.
 Once you have your tile in position, press it down firmly, making sure to squeeze out any air from underneath it and paying special attention to the edges.